xdevplatform/SnowBotDev/docs/tutorial.md

 ## Introduction <a id="intro" class="tall">&nbsp;</a>
 The purpose of this tutorial is to help developers get started with the Twitter Account Activity (AA) and Direct Message (DM) APIs.
-These APIs are used to build Direct Message *bots*, automated systems that respond to incoming Direct Messages.
+These APIs are used to build Twitter Direct Message *bots*, automated systems that respond to incoming Direct Messages.
+These automated communication tools can be designed to provide information, entertain, and engage in private conversations.
 To learn more about how bots have become common on the Twitter platfrom, see [HERE](https://marketing.twitter.com/na/en/insights/from-tvs-to-beertails-how-chatbots-help-brands-engage-consumers-on-twitter.html).

 These systems receive Account Activity webhook events from Twitter, process the received messages, and respond to the requester via the Direct Message API.

 + By integrating the Account Activity (AA) API you are developing a consumer of webhook events sent from Twitter.
 + By integrating the Direct Message (DM) API, you are building the private communication channel for your bot and its users.

 For this tutorial, we are going to build a *SnowBot*, a Twitter-based gateway for all kinds of snow-related information.
+With the SnowBot you can request weather and snow reports, look at snow photographs, find resources for deeper snow research, and get music playlists with weather and geographical themes.

 ---------------------
  ####  *If you want to check out the bot, send a Direct Message to [@SnowBotDev](https://twitter.com/messages/compose?recipient_id=906948460078698496)...*